muhamuttaqien/ALOHADataConverter/README.md

 | `--outout_dir`         | Path to the output directory for the Lerobot format   | **Required**        |
 | `--fps`                | Frames per second (fps)                               | `30`                |

-There is no compressed argument since it will output video format.
+**Note**: There is no --compressed argument for this script because the output is saved as MP4 video files, which are already compressed.

  ## Output